 Con # 1: It causes hair breakage.

 It’s an intensive treatment that makes use of chemicals and intense heat that can take its toll on your hair.
 When not done properly, you might end up with super dry and damaged hair.

-Editor’s Tip: Bring back the beauty of your salon-treated hair with Dove Intense Repair 1 Minute Serum Conditioner.
+Editor’s Tip: Bring back the beauty of your salon-treated hair with Dove Keratin Repair 1 Minute Serum Conditioner.
 It helps repair signs of visible damage, especially after an intensive treatment like hair rebonding.

 Con # 2: Hair rebond treatment can be expensive.

-Compared to other hair treatments, hair rebond is one of the pricier treatments and would also follow-up treatments after six or so months.
+Compared to other hair treatments, hair rebonding is one of the pricier treatments and would also need follow-up treatments after six or so months.
 If you skip your follow-up treatment, you’ll end up having wavy hair near your roots and pin-straight hair at the bottom—something you don’t want to happen.

 Con # 3: The result can look unnatural.

 Sometimes—and depending on where you get your rebonded short hair—the result isn’t as natural-looking and can even look and feel rather stiff and unnaturally straight like a walis.

 Editor’s tip: Make your straight hair look nourished Vitakeratin Expert Salon Treatment Brazilian Straight.
 It is infused with Vitamin B3 that nourish your hair and keep it silky and glossy.
 It also has salon-quality keratin and Brazilian Nut Oil that coats your strands from root to tip so your hair wouldn’t look dry and lifeless.

 Now that you know the pros and cons of getting rebonded short hair, you can now make a fully informed decision.
 And if you do decide to get one, go on!
 Just remember to give your rebonded short hair extra TLC.